 St Mellons Lease Extension - Your Legal Fees Calculator

-Questions and Answers: St Mellons Lease Extensions
+Common questions relating to St Mellons Lease Extensions

 This flat I have in mind requires only ground rent.
 Long lease so no lease extension required.
 I have asked the estate agents as to what happens to building insurance and responsibility for communal areas and if one of the two flats which make up the property wants to make alterations.They said they did not know.
 I cannot see how one could get buildings insurance for the whole building shared with another flat, either downstairs or upstairs.
 I do need to clarify things like this before I undertake all the expenses involved in purchasing a property I feel.
 Do freeholders actually supply their own insurance?

-I am planning to get a lease extension and am wondering what step I have to do first, I have been previously told that I have to have the finances in place before I set the ball rolling, is this correct?
+I am planning to get a lease extension and am wondering what step I have to do first, I have been previously advised that I have to have the finances in place before I set the ball rolling, is this correct?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in St Mellons